knavesec/Max/README.md

 ## Further work

 I hope to include an `analyze` function to provide some sort functionality similar to PlumHound/Cypheroth.
-Also hoping to include a `query` function that would allow using custom queries to retrive lists.
 TBD

 Any other features and improvements welcome, find me @knavesec in the BloodHoundGang Slack channel and on Twitter